General Moly (TSE:GMO) Shares Gap Up to $0.16

-General Moly, Inc. (TSE:GMO) (NYSEMKT:GMO) shares gapped up prior to trading on Thursday .
+General Moly, Inc. (TSE:GMO) (NYSEMKT:GMO) gapped up before the market opened on Wednesday .
 The stock had previously closed at $0.16, but opened at $0.19.
-General Moly shares last traded at $0.19, with a volume of 500 shares trading hands.
+General Moly shares last traded at $0.19, with a volume of 931 shares.

 General Moly, Inc, together with its subsidiary, Eureka Moly, LLC, engages in the exploration, development, and mining of mineral properties in the United States.
 The company explores for molybdenum and copper deposits.
 It primarily has an 80% interest in the Mt.
 Hope project consisting of 13 patented lode claims and 1 mill site claim with proven and probable molybdenum reserves totaling approximately 1.4 billion pounds located in Eureka County, Nevada.